thriveweb/sailinginparadise/content/pages/boats.md

       The interior is set out with upholstered booth style seating around a dining table with windows allowing for 360 degree viewing from all areas.
 There is extra seating in the targa area at the back, and, as with our other vessel, there is ample area to laze around in the sun on the front trampoline area.

-      The 1000XL is also equipped with large esky, a marine bbq, and a modern bathroom with the added bonus of hot and cold showers both above and below deck.
+      The 1000XL is also equipped with large esky, a marine bbq, and a modern bathroom with the added bonus of hot and cold showers.

       The 1000XL is perfect for groups of up to 20 people (plus 2 crew).